Where to Swim on Red Flag Days

 in Gulf Shores & Orange Beach

 While everyone wants to have fun during their vacation, safety should always be at the top of everyone's mind when at the beach.
-This is why checking the beach flags daily before heading out to the shores of Alabama’s beaches is essential.
+This is why checking the beach flags daily before heading out to the shores of Alabama’s Beaches is essential.
 Red flags indicate strong currents, and getting in the water is discouraged.
-On double red flags days, the Gulf of Mexico is closed to the public, and it is illegal to enter the water.
+On double red flags days, the Gulf is closed to the public, and it is illegal to enter the water.
 If you see these flags, don't put away your swimsuit just yet!
 The Gulf may be off-limits, but there are still fantastic places to swim in Gulf Shores and Orange, offering plenty of water fun and relaxation.
 You can still swim on red flag and double red flag days at these spots.

 Check out these fun places to safely swim on red and double red flag days!